F5CodeGuru/asm241consolidated/module7/lab1/lab1.rst

 Edit the Security Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-On the BIG-IP TMUI, go to Local traffic > Virtual Servers > asm_vs
+On the BIG-IP TMUI, go to Local traffic > Virtual Servers > asm_vs.

 #.
-Click the Security tab and make sure "Application Security Policy" is set to "asm241"
+Click the Security tab and make sure "Application Security Policy" is set to "ASM241".

 #.
-Make sure the logging Profile is set to "Log Illegal Requests"
+Make sure the Log Profile is set to "Log Illegal Requests".
+The resulting config should look like the below.
+Click "Update" if any changes were made.

 |